glautrou/WinServiceDemo/README.md

 ```
 ### Step 5 - Add a service manager:
 1. Create ServiceManager.cs
-2. Add OnStart() method.
+2. Add Start() method.
 This method will be fired whenever the service is started.
-3. Add OnStop() method.
+3. Add Stop() method.
 This method will be fired whenever the service is stopped.
 4. Add Process(object sender, ElapsedEventArgs eventArgs) method.
 This method will be fired on our custom time defined tick.
 5. Define timer with a custom interval time in OnStart().
 Set the timer Elapsed property tou our Process() method.
 In OnStop() dispose the timer.